affects the way you move. It happens when there is a problem with certain nerve

 Parkinson's may have a fixed or blank expression, trouble speaking, and other

 problems.
-Some people also have a decrease in mental skills (dementia).
+Some people also lose mental skills (dementia).

 People usually start to have

 symptoms between the ages of 50 and 60.
-But in some people symptoms start
+But sometimes symptoms start

 will ask questions about your symptoms and your past health and will do a

 neurological exam.
-A neurological exam includes questions and tests that show
+This exam includes questions and tests that show

 how well your nerves are working.
 For example, your doctor will watch how you